mmale/swit2017.github.io/content/index.md

 - **Plan for maintenance and updates:** IoT components need to be built by already planing for future maintenance and updates.
 Adequate system evolution can be guaranteed only trough continuous modification and maintenance to meet changing requirements.
 - **Flexibility:** When developing and deploying an industrial system, it is not enough to simply think about today's needs or  immediate future needs.
 It is necessary to build on open, integrated hardware and software platforms, to be capable of constantly adapting to changing requirements.

-## About SWIT2017

-With this workshop, we aim to discover new ways to embrace the opportunities that Semantic Web technologies offer in terms of data modeling, integration, processing, and provisioning as well as in terms of developing flexible and intelligent system solutions.
-We want to challenge researchers towards developing integrated description and implementation approaches through both paper submissions and interactive on-site discussion and dialog.
-In particular we are looking for description approaches, formal models, implementation solutions, use cases, and applications that support a IoT solutions based on Semantic Web technologies.
-See our [submission topics](/topics/) for more details.